nikhiljha/blog/content/posts/mc-gm-scalerep.md

 ## Converting Map Tiles to Minecraft Blocks

-Someone already made a [web-based tool](https://minecraftart.netlify.com/) ([git](https://github.com/Explodey54/minecraft-artifier-js)) to do this!
+Someone already made a [web-based tool](https://minecraftart.netlify.com/) ([git](https://github.com/Explodey54/minecraft-artifier-js)) to do this.
 Upload your screenshot, and input the corresponding width in meters.
 Remember, one block is one meter.
-If the resulting height matches your measured height, you measured everything correctly!
+If the resulting height matches your measured height, you measured everything correctly.
 Good job!

 If your build is more than 256 meters in either direction, you'll need to check the "ignore height limit" box.
 All other settings are up to personal preference.